How I finally fixed my sleep issues (for once and for all)

-In the not-so-distant past, I used to struggle with insomnia.
+In the not-so-distant past, I used to struggle with sleep issues and insomnia.
 I would go to bed, and then toss-and-turn for what felt like hours.
 I’d peek at the clock and groan when I realised I had to be up in 5 hours.
 I’d toss and turn some more, then I’d look at the clock again.
 Up in 3 hours.

 Finally I would drift into an uncertain sleep, only to be destroyed by the sound of my alarm going off.
 I would hit snooze until the last possible moment and then drag myself out of bed.

 “I’m just not a morning person”, I said.
 “I’m a night owl.
 That’s a thing.”

 And it is a thing.
 I am a night owl.
 However, I also have a job that requires me to get up early and a life that I want to enjoy.
 I set myself the task of improving my sleep, and after a lot of trial-and-error I managed to sort myself out.

 Sleep is one of the the areas I consider fundamental to living a happy life.
 Lack of sleep affects everything from your weight to your productivity to your mood to your immune system.

 My sleep is still not perfect.
 If I drink too much coffee, or let my routine get disrupted for too many days in a row, I will start to sleep badly.
 Then I’ll have to patiently re-set my sleeping patterns.
 The difference now is that I am in control.
 If I want a good nights sleep, I know how to get it.

 Fix your sleep issues: One – change the framing